What are free-entry point conversations and how do they affect other open conversations?

 Action/State

-Before free‑entry trigger
+Before the free‑entry trigger

-After free‑entry trigger
+After the free‑entry trigger

 Customer has an active Utility conversation